 Be a savvy shopper

 It really does pay to shop around when it comes to buying anything for your bathroom.
 From tiles to fixtures, fittings, and accessories, you can save as much as 30% by taking the time to compare prices.

-Moreover, as with the tile selection, you can choose cheaper options for fixtures and fittings that can offer further cost-savings.
+Moreover, as with the tile selection, you can choose cheaper options for fixtures and fittings that can offer further cost savings.

 The best place to shop for bathroom renovation products in Perth is online.
 Let your fingers do the walking.
-Search online for bathroom product supplied, and you’re sure to see Ross’s Discount Home Centre popup in your search results.
+Search online for bathroom products supplied, and you’re sure to see Ross’s Discount Home Centre popup in your search results.
 With the slogan ‘Every Day’s a Discount Day’, you can rest assured, our products are the most competitive prices in Perth.

 Lay Your Own Tiles

 Now, this isn’t for everyone, but if you are a little bit of a handyman and don’t mind giving things a go, then you can save as much as $5000 by tiling your own bathroom.

 That’s about the going rate to tile a bathroom at the moment, which is a massive chunk of any bathroom renovation budget, big or small.

 Tiling isn’t easy, and it does require some specialist equipment, which can be hired, but it’s a surefire way to renovate a bathroom cheaply.
 And, if you’re keen to try your hand at tiling, then you can read my blog post, ‘How To Install Bathroom Tiles‘ to get you started.
 In this article, I cover the entire bathroom tiling process from the waterproofing to screed, the setout to the laying of the tiles.
 It’s an easy-to-follow how-to-guide that should give you all the information you need to tile your own bathroom like a professional tiler.